2019 ABR Elizabeth Jolley Short Story Prize

 5. If you don’t already subscribe to ABR Online, you can purchase a one-year subscription and enter a single story for a total of AU$65.
 You can then enter additional stories at the discounted rate of $15 each.

 6.If you don’t already subscribe to ABR’s print edition, you can purchase a one-year subscription and enter a single story for the following rates: $100 (Australia), $150 (New Zealand/Asia), or $170 (ROW)

 7. If you choose not to subscribe to ABR (print or online) when you enter the Prize and you are not already an ABR subscriber, you will receive access to ABR Online free of charge for four months.

 8. Online entry is required.

-9. Entries should be either PDFs or Word documents.
+9. Entries are permitted only as Word documents.
 The text should be presented with 1.5 spacing and in 12 pt font size.
 The pages should be numbered.